xufengduan/MacBehaviour/README.md

 4) The "promptList", required, a character vector, maps to the column for "Prompt", which contains the actual prompts that will be presented to the model during the experiment.
 Each element under this column is a unique prompt the language model will process and respond to.

-This package can also interface with models that support multimodal input, such as GPT-4V (https://platform.openai.com/docs/guides/vision) and llava (Liu et al., 2023).
-For multimodal models, use the labels &lt;text&gt;, &lt;audio&gt;, and &lt;img&gt; to indicate text prompts, audio inputs, and image inputs respectively.
-End these with &lt;/text&gt;, &lt;/audio&gt;, and &lt;/img&gt;.
-For online models like GPT-4V, include the picture download URL; for self-hosted models like llava, users can also use the picture file path.
-If the study doesn’t involve input other than text, simply input the text stimuli without using the &lt;text&gt; label.

 The output of this function, "ExperimentItem", is a data frame generated by "loadData", which includes all the necessary details for each stimulus.
 The accuracy of "loadData" in mapping the CSV spreadsheet/data frame to the "ExperimentItem" is of pivotal importance, as it ensures that each stimulus is precisely presented according to the experimental design.